groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 $ dd bs=1667008 skip=1 if=sepWscSvc64.exe | openssl x509 -inform der -in - -outform pem -out Symantec_Root_CA.pem
 ```

-The format `PMCS7` is the format used by `SMIME`, and here the signatures are in `DER`format.
-The
+The format `PMCS7` is the format used by `SMIME`, and here the signatures
-normal  `SMIME` signature verification command is
+are in `DER`format.
+The normal `SMIME` signature verification command is

 ```shell
 $ openssl cms -verify -inform der -in v.sig -content v.grd
 ```

-this command will verify the signatures in `v.sig` against the roor certifcates installed
+this command will verify the signatures in `v.sig` against the root
-on the machine and compare against the hash of the file `v.grd`.
-The root certificate
+certifcates installed on the machine and compare against the hash of the
-typically used is `Symantec Root 2005 CA`, and so the real verification to use is
+file `v.grd`.
+The root certificate typically used is `Symantec Root 2005
+CA`, and so the real verification to use is

 ```shell
 $ openssl cms -verify -CAfile SymantecRoot2005CA.pem -inform der -in v.sig -content v.grd
 ```

 but we will find two other problems with the Symantec signature chains.
-Two of the three root
+Two of the three root certificates used by Symantec for signatures have
-certificates used by Symantec for signatures have expired, and Symantec have not used
+expired, and Symantec have not used time stamped signatures with an
-time stamped signatures with an openssl time server.
+openssl time server.
 So `openssl` will refuse to validate the files
 provided by Symantec.
-The second problem is in the fields `X509v3 Key Usage` and
+The second problem is in the fields `X509v3 Key
-`X509v3 Extended Key Usage`. `openssl` requires that all certificates in the chain of trust
+Usage` and `X509v3 Extended Key Usage`. `openssl` requires that all
-supports the same signing options, but the `Code Signing CA` certificate supports the  `Code Signing` option,
+certificates in the chain of trust supports the same signing options, but
+the `Code Signing CA` certificate supports the `Code Signing` option,
 but the other two certificates in the chain do not support it.
-Two other options of `openssl` are
+Two other
-necessary in order to bypass such problems,
+options of `openssl` are necessary to bypass such problems,

 ```shell
 $ openssl cms -verify -purpose any -no_check_time -CAfile SymantecRoot2005CA.pem -inform der -in v.sig -content v.grd
 ```

-This is enough to verify that the Symantec files are signed by a certificate with the
+This is enough to verify that the Symantec files are signed by a
-root `Symantec Root 2005 CA`, but nothing prevents Symantec from authorizing another intermediate
+certificate with the root `Symantec Root 2005 CA`, but nothing prevents
-certificate on this root.
-So it will be cleaner to verify the signature against a complete
+Symantec from authorizing another intermediate certificate on this root.
+So, it will be cleaner to verify the signature against a complete chain
-chain of trust that we control.
-For that the DSAS must ignore the certificates in
+of trust that we control.
+For that the DSAS must ignore the certificates
-`v.sig` taking into account only the signature data, and we are obliged to provide the
+in `v.sig` taking into account only the signature data, and we are
-other certificates used for signing, `cert.pem` and` cert1.pem` created above.
-The argument
+obliged to provide the other certificates used for signing, `cert.pem`
+and` cert1.pem` created above.
+The argument `-certfile` could be used in
-`-certfile` could be used in order to do this, but` openssl` only accepts a single argument of
+order to do this, but` openssl` only accepts a single argument of
-type `-certfile`, so both certificates should be concatenated in one file and checked like
+type `-certfile`, so both certificates should be concatenated in one file
+and checked like

 ```shell
 $ cat cert.pem cert1.pem > certs.pem